ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 `64+1=65], which is the value the Nim standard function `ord(\'A\')] or `int(\'A\')] would return.
-The characters with a decimal value less than 32 can not be printed and are called `control characters]{.ndef}, like linefeed, carriage return, backspace, audible beep and such.
+The characters with a decimal value less than 32 can not be printed and are called `control characters], like linefeed, carriage return, backspace, audible beep and such.
 Character 127 is also not printable, and is called DEL.
 An important property of this table is the fact that decimal digits and upper- and lower-case letters form contiguous blocks.
 So to